Charles Herby

-Charles Herby (1846-1914) was an American architect.
+Charles Herby (1846-1914) was an English-born American architect.
 He designed the Centre City Building in Dayton, Ohio.

 Early life

-Charles Herby was born in Northamptonshire, England in 1846.
-In 1849 his family, William and Elizabeth (Johnson) Herby, came to the United States and settled on a farm near Dayton, Ohio.
+Herby was born in Northamptonshire, England in 1846.
+In 1849 his family, William and Elizabeth (Johnson) Herby, emigrated to the United States and settled on a farm near Dayton, Ohio.
 He had seven brothers and sisters, three who died in infancy, while two boys and two girls lived to maturity.
 The family home in Montgomery County was retained until 1880, when the parents removed to Newton, Kansas, where the father died in 1883.
 Soon after, Charles brought his mother to his home in Dayton, where she died in November 1895.

 Career

-Charles Herby worked on his father's farm and at the age of eighteen years he enlisted in Company K, thirty-first regiment of the Ohio National Guard.
+Herby worked on his father's farm and at the age of eighteen years he enlisted in Company K, thirty-first regiment of the Ohio National Guard.
 He performed garrison duty in Baltimore, Maryland from May 4, 1864 until August 23, 1864.

-He apprenticed as a carpenter and was a contractor and builder for about twenty years.
+Herby apprenticed as a carpenter and was a contractor and builder for about twenty years.
 Around 1882, he became a resident of Dayton, and in 1890 decided to devote his time wholly to architectural work and is "now ranked among the most successful draftsmen in the city."
 He built the Centre City Building, schools, and churches in the Dayton area.
 Herby had his office in the Beckel building.